Christopher Carleton

-Lt.-Colonel Christopher Carleton (1749–1787) was born into an Ulster military family in Newcastle-upon-Tyne, England.
-Christopher's parents died at sea when he was only four years old and his uncles, Guy Carleton (later created The 1st Baron Dorchester), the future Governor General of Canada and Commander-in-Chief, North America, along with Thomas Carleton, later the 1st Governor of New Brunswick, saw to his education and upbringing.
-At the age of twelve, Christopher joined the British Army as an ensign in the 31st Regiment of Foot.
-Before his first tour of duty in North America, Christopher married Anne Howard, whose sister Maria was the wife of Guy Carleton.
-While in North America, Christopher Carleton met Sir William Johnson and lived among the Mohawk Indians, learning their language and partaking in their customs.
-He would remark in later life that the time spent living with the Mohawks was the happiest of his life.
+Lieutenant-Colonel Christopher Carleton (1749 – 14 June 1787) was a British Army officer who served in the American War of Independence.
+Born into an Ulster military family in Newcastle-upon-Tyne, Carleton's parents died at sea when he was only four years old.
+His uncles, Guy and Thomas Carleton, saw to his education and upbringing.
+At the age of 12, Carleton was commissioned into the British army's 31st Regiment of Foot at the rank of ensign.
+Prior to his first tour of duty in North America, he married Anne Howard, whose sister Maria was the wife of Guy.
+While in North America, Carleton met Sir William Johnson and lived among the Mohawk people, learning their language and partaking in their customs.
+Carleton would later remark that the time he spent living with the Mohawks was the happiest of his life.
 These skills would serve him well later.
-Christopher would be back in England when the American Revolutionary War broke out in 1775.

-In May 1776, Captain Christopher Carleton arrived at Quebec City as part of a relief force for his uncle Sir Guy Carleton, as he was now, besieged in the city by the Continental Army forces.
-During the campaign leading up to the Battle of Valcour Island, Capt.
-Christopher Carleton served on his uncle's staff and in command of detachments of Indian allies.
-In 1777, Christopher purchased a major's commission in the 29th Regiment of Foot, in which his uncle, Thomas Carleton, was a lieutenant colonel.
+Carleton was back in England when the American War of Independence broke out in 1775.
+In May 1776, Carleton, then at the rank of captain, arrived at Quebec City as part of a relief force for Guy, whose forces were under attack by the Continental Army.
+During the campaign leading up to the Battle of Valcour Island, Carleton served on Guy's staff and in command of detachments of Native American allies.
+In 1777, Carleton purchased a major's commission in the 29th Regiment of Foot, in which Thomas was a lieutenant colonel.

-Raids

-In the autumn of 1778, Major Christopher Carleton led a raid along the shores of Lake Champlain burning the towns along Otter Creek in Vermont and taking the local militia men prisoner.
-Carleton's Raid was very successful, destroying enough supplies for 12,000 men for a four-month campaign.
-Maj.
-Carleton also showed that he was an expert in leading Native American warriors along with British Regulars and Loyalist troops, a feat that not many British officers could claim.
+In the autumn of 1778, Carleton led a raid along the shores of Lake Champlain, burning Patriot-controlled towns along Otter Creek in Vermont and taking several American militiamen prisoner.
+The raid was very successful, destroying enough supplies to provision 12,000 men for a four-month campaign.
+Carleton also showed that he was an expert in leading Native warriors along with British regulars and Loyalist troops, a feat that not many British officers could claim.
 His time spent with the Mohawks in his youth had paid off.

-During the Burning of the Valleys campaign of 1780, Maj.
-Carleton lead another raid up Lake Champlain into the upper Hudson Valley capturing the forts at Fort Ann and Fort George with a mixed force of British Regulars, Loyalist troops, Hessians and Indians, including the 29th's unique ranger company of John Enys.

-The years spent on the cold northern frontiers of North America took their toll on now Lieutenant-Colonel Christopher Carleton's health and he died on June 14, 1787, at Quebec City.
+During the Burning of the Valleys in 1780, Carleton lead another raid up Lake Champlain into the upper Hudson Valley, capturing the forts at Fort Ann and Fort George with a mixed force of British, Loyalist and Hessian troops and Native warriors, including the 29th's unique ranger company under John Enys.
+The years spent on the cold northern frontiers of North America took its toll on Carleton's health, and he died on 14 June 1787 at Quebec City.